Unit 29: Inclusive Writing

 Note.
 Do not use these outdated terms that are no longer acceptable.
 Reprinted from Seneca’s Inclusive Writing Guide, 2023.

-Racialized communities or groups
+Racialized Communities or Groups

 Before you write about or mention an individual’s identity, always confirm how they identify first.
 A person’s race should only be mentioned if it is relevant.
 For example, ‘this week will discuss civil rights activist Dr Martin Luther King Jr. who is remembered as one of the most influential and inspirational African-American leaders in history.’